 Core Values are what a business — or any organization — stands for.
 They flow from the founder, are embodied by the staff, and reflected in the products and services delivered.
-You can see our core values in Manhattan Bride magazine and on this website.
+You can see our core values in Manhattan Bride magazine and this website.
 You also can see our core values reflected in our interactions with brides, advertisers, and suppliers, as we strive to maintain the highest possible standards. — Rick Bard, Editor & Publisher

-- Based on thousands of interactions with wedding vendors over the years, we’ve gained many insights about selecting the most qualified ones to feature in our pages.
+- Based on thousands of interactions with bridal vendors over the years, we’ve gained many insights about selecting the most qualified ones to feature in our pages.
 As we work with bridal vendors to create their ads, their profiles on our website, and their articles, we get to know them well.
 Are they knowledgeable about the industry and their craft?
 Do they follow through on their commitments?
 Can they be relied on?
 Are they professional?

 If we can answer yes to all these questions, we are proud to continue featuring them in our pages and on our site.
 We’ve formalized such insights with Manhattan Bride’s yearly “Best Of” awards, acknowledging these special vendors and even standing behind them with a special guarantee.

 But if the answer is no, we do not continue working with them.
-In one early issue, for example, we worked with a beauty vendor who did the makeup on one of our models.
+In one early issue, for example, we worked with a beauty advertiser who did the makeup on one of our models.
 When we asked her to explain how she did the makeup for the photos we would put in the magazine, she was very unsure about what she had done and could not describe the process.

 Although we had already signed a contract for a second ad, we felt she did not exhibit sufficient knowledge of her craft, and so we did not want to put her in the second issue.
 (If we do not want to feature a bridal vendor in one of our articles — we will not take their money for an ad.)
 This beauty stylist even sued us to stay in the magazine.
 But we did not include her in any other issues.